edsonMark/DemoF2F/README.md

 #Demo for travel lodge

-The following is for the Face 2 Face Demo showing protractor as test tool.
+The following is a demo showing protractor as a Node.js test automation tool.

 ## Install